Skip to main content

 The NDHDA expanded this list and added age, public assistance, gender, marriage, and status as a victim of domestic violence.

-The rules related to immigration law may vary in every state.
+Immigration laws may vary by state.
 For instance, immigrants without proper documentation in New York, Maryland, and Minnesota can qualify for in-state tuition.
-But, the same rule does not apply to immigrants living in North Dakota illegally.
+But the same rule does not apply to immigrants living in North Dakota illegally.

 To learn more about your rights under immigration law, seek legal help from an immigration lawyer.
 They can give legal information that applies particularly to your case.
 Some of the services that lawyers provide are: